tw93/Pake/bin/README_EN.md

 #### [show-menu]

-Display the menu bar, not display it by default.
+Display the menu bar, not display it by default, enter the following command and it will be displayed.
+MacOS users are recommended to enable.

 ```shell
 --show-menu